alan-turing-institute/data-training-for-bioscience/README.md

 <!--Please see the [project charters](https://github.com/alan-turing-institute/data-training-for-bioscience/blob/main/2021-08-16-project-details.md) for details.-->

 **Core Contributors/Projects**
-- Member from the [Turing Research Engineering Group](https://www.turing.ac.uk/research-engineering) to help develop this training material, TBD
+- Member from the [Turing Research Engineering Group](https://www.turing.ac.uk/research-engineering) to help develop this training material
-- Community Manager, [The Turing Way](https://www.turing.ac.uk/research/research-projects/turing-way-handbook-reproducible-data-science) to support the community engagement through open source development, TBD
+- Community Manager, [The Turing Way](https://www.turing.ac.uk/research/research-projects/turing-way-handbook-reproducible-data-science) to support the community engagement through open source development
-- Member from [The Francis Crick Institute](https://www.turing.ac.uk/collaborate-turing/current-partnerships-and-collaborations/francis-crick-institute) to represent this partnership and help coordinate this project from the Crick's side, TBD
+- Member from [The Francis Crick Institute](https://www.turing.ac.uk/collaborate-turing/current-partnerships-and-collaborations/francis-crick-institute) to represent this partnership and help coordinate this project from the Crick's side

 **Proposal Leads**
   - [Prof. Ben MacArthur](https://www.turing.ac.uk/people/researchers/ben-macarthur), Director of AI for Science and Government, Deputy Programme Director for Health and Medical Sciences